WHERE INNOVATION BECOMES THE INDUSTRY BENCHMARK

 AWARD CATEGORIES

-Designs focused on pushing movements in the horizontal plane, such as chest presses or push sleds.
+Designs focused on pushing movements in the horizontal plane, such as chest presses, linear or converging.

 Innovations around isolating the quadriceps via knee extension.

-Hamstring-focused designs through knee flexion—seated or lying leg curls, and beyond
+Hamstring-focused designs through knee flexion.
+Seated, lying or standing lying leg curls.

-Creative approaches to shoulder abduction, like lateral raise mechanisms.
+Creative approaches to shoulder abduction, like lateral raise mechanisms, seated or standing, with grips or humeral input pads.

-Any form of multi-joint hip and knee extension combo where the footplate moves and the backrest stays still.
+Any form of multi-joint hip and knee extension combo where the resistance is provided by a pin-loaded, selectorise stack.

 JUDGING CRITERIA